 Despite the restrictions imposed by the government, the Covid-19 pandemic has boosted the growth of the eCommerce industry.
 Based on a report by Adobe Analytics, eCommerce sales witnessed an upsurge of 55% in the first seven months of the year 2020, with total online spending of $434.5 billion.

-Going forward, we can expect immense growth of the eCommerce market with advanced and efficient last mile delivery.
+In the future, we can expect immense growth in the eCommerce market with advanced and efficient last-mile delivery.

 Tookan, the last-mile delivery software from Jungleworks, helps businesses automate dispatch, optimize routes and manage fleet efficiently, resulting in improved last-mile customer experience.